Introduction

 Authorizing access to a volume for a new client is simple if the client has a certificate signed by a CA already present in the GlusterFS CA file.

-4. Add the common-name of the new client to the auth.ssl-allow list.
+if required. - Add the common-name of the new client to the

-NOTE: The gluster volume set command doesn’t append to existing values of options.
-To append the new name to the list, get the existing list using gluster volume get or gluster volume info, append the new name to the list and set the option again with gluster volume set.
+command doesn’t append to existing values of options.
+To append the new name to the list, get the existing list usinggluster volume get

 Self-signed certificates and certificates signed by new CA